CICIFLY/Data_Engineering_Project_Portfolio/Project_1A_Data_Modeling_with_Postgres/README.md

 * result:
 0.7165689149560117 0.2834310850439883

+# conclusion:
-# conclusion: there seems to be far more female users than male users for Spartify music streaming app.
+Accoring to the data given, there are far more female users than male users for Spartify music streaming app.